BroadcastVision/Airlines-ICAO-IATA-Database/README.md

 # About
-A mySQL database that includes a list of airlines with their IATA and ICAO codes.
+A MySQL database that includes a list of airlines with their IATA and ICAO codes.
 Please let me know for any missing airlines so i can add them.
 I will keep updating this database.